-In general most of the containment classes demand at least two crash tests, although some of the low containment levels only demand one single test.
+In general, most of the containment classes demand at least two crash tests, although some of the low containment levels only demand one single test.
 On the other hand, for the high containment classes including buses and trucks, there are levels which demand three separate tests.

 From 2010 onwards, Swedish authorities require that all barriers mounted along the Swedish road network are also CE marked.
 Approved testing in accordance with EN 1317 is one of the prerequisites for obtaining CE marking.
-In the case of CE marking of crash barriers, VTI cooperates with RISE (Rise Research Institutes of Sweden) which performs Factory Production Control and also acts as the Notified Body for CE marking.
+In the case of CE marking of crash barriers, VTI cooperates with RISE (Rise Research Institutes of Sweden) and/or Nordcert, which performs Factory Production Control and also acts as Notified Body for CE marking.

 Barriers, NCHRPR 350 and MASH

 NCHRPR350 and the updated version MASH is the American equivalent of EN 1317, and also a predecessor of EN1317.
 Road equipment in general and specifically barriers intended for the American market shall be tested and approved in accordance with this testing method.
-The VTI crash safety laboratory is one of only two European facilities currently accepted by the Federal Highway Administration, FHWA, to conduct such tests in Europe for the American market.
+The VTI crash safety laboratory is one of few European facilities currently accepted by the Federal Highway Administration, FHWA, to conduct such tests in Europe for the American market.